-46. During a meal, do you have to be given a reward, reminded, or made to take a bite or to eat?
+46. During a meal, do you have to be rewarded, prompted, or coaxed, in order to take a bite or to eat?

 If this question is developmentally inappropriate or the individual is not eating with others rate as 888 (not applicable)

-- 0 No coaxing required
+0 - No coaxing required

-- 1 -

-- 2 Some coaxing required (e.g., after some period of independent eating or only with certain foods)
+- 2 Some coaxing required (e.g. after some period of independent eating or only with certain foods) - 3 - - 4 Frequent coaxing required (e.g. needs encouragement for each mouthful) - 5 - - 6 Extreme coaxing required (e.g. required to be fed every mouthful)

-- 3

-- 4 Frequent coaxing required (e.g., needs encouragement for each mouthful)

-- 5

-- 6 Extreme coaxing required (e.g., required to be fed every mouthful)